ChrisMaherLab/INTEGRATE-Vis/README.md

 ### Important

-The chromosome names in the reference genome, the gene models, and the fusions should be consistent.
+The chromosome names in the reference genome, the gene models, and the fusion bedpe files should be consistent.

 ### Example command lines: